huxiaoliang/tke-excalibur/README.md

 Currently, only support `PreStartTunnelAgent` and `PostStartTunnelAgent` hook to execute customized logic for different  cloud provider, for example:

-1. Tunnel agent responsible for report the managed cluster `admin` token to Tunnel server and persist it to global/meta cluster so that `tke-platform` use it to create k8s `ClientSet` to operator managed cluster, `tke` and `tkestack` provider will implements different logic according to the case
+1. Tunnel agent responsible for report the registered cluster `admin` token to Tunnel server and persist it to global/meta cluster so that `tke-platform` use it to create k8s `ClientSet` to operator managed cluster, `tke` and `tkestack` provider will implements different logic according to the case

 ## HA